-Hanane Zejly, Academic Advisor- Engineering and Information Technology Students, Instructor in Natural Sciences
+Hanane Zejly, Academic Advisor-Engineering and Computer and Information Technology Students, Instructor in Natural Sciences M.S.
+(2002), George Mason University; B.S.,

-M.S.
-(2002), George Mason University; B.S., George Mason University
+George Mason University

-TUITION, FEES AND EXPENSES 2009-2010
+TUITION, FEES AND EXPENSES 2010-2011

-242 | Tuition
+312 | Tuition

-The standard academic year is comprised of the Fall (September) and Spring (January) semesters.
+▶ he standard academic year is comprised of the Fall (September) and Spring (January) semesters.
 There are two Summer sessions (May and July).

-The university evaluates institutional tuition and fee rates in the second semester of each academic year, and rates may be subject to change at the beginning of the following academic year.
+The university evaluates institutional tuition and fees in the second semester of each academic year, and rates may be subject to change at the beginning of the following academic year.